Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

 \subsection{Particle excitations}

-In Sec.~\ref{sec2.1}, we show that a vertex term $A_v$ and a plaquette term $B_p$ can be constructed by using several $L_{g}^{\pm}$ terms and $T_{g}^{\pm}$ terms respectively.
-The ground state condition is $A_v = B_p =1,\ \forall v,p$.
-From Eq.~(\ref{eq_tl}) we can see that $T_{g}^{\pm}$ generally does not commute with $L_{g}^{\pm}$, which means that a $T_{g}^{\pm}$ does not commute with the two vertex terms on the endpoints of an edge, and an $L_{g}^{\pm}$ does not commute with the four plaquette terms around the edge.
-Thus, as shown in Fig.~\ref{fig_TL}, acting a $T_{g}^{\pm}$ on the ground state creates two excited vertices (i.e., violates the condition $A_v =1$) on the endpoints of the edge, and acting a $L_{g}^{\pm}$ creates four excited plaquettes (i.e., violates the condition $B_p =1$) whose centers live on a closed loop in the dual lattice.
-In this sense, the topological excitations in the 3d quantum double model can be particles or loops. $T_{g}^{\pm}$ can be used to construct operators for particles and $L_{g}^{\pm}$ can be used to construct operators for loops.
+In the following, we proceed to create excitations and investigate their properties.
+Recall that a vertex term $A_v$ and a plaquette term $B_p$ can be constructed by using several $L_{g}^{\pm}$ terms and $T_{g}^{\pm}$ terms respectively.
+The ground state condition is $A_v = B_p =1, \ \forall v, p$.
+From Eq.~(\ref{eq_tl}) we can see that $T_{g}^{\pm}$ generally does not commute with $L_{g}^{\pm}$, which means that a $T_{g}^{\pm}$ does not commute with two vertex terms on endpoints of an edge, and an $L_{g}^{\pm}$ does not commute with four plaquette terms around an edge.
+Thus, as shown in Fig.~\ref{fig_TL}, acting a $T_{g}^{\pm}$ on the ground state creates two excited vertices (i.e., violates the condition $A_v =1$) on endpoints of an edge, and acting a $L_{g}^{\pm}$ creates four excited plaquettes (i.e., violates the condition $B_p =1$) whose centers live on a closed loop in the dual lattice.
+In this sense, the topological excitations in the 3D quantum double model can be particles or loops.
+In Sec.~\ref{Sec.3.2} and~\ref{Sec.3.3}, we illustrate how to construct operators for particles (Eq.~(\ref{eq_particle})) and loops (\ref{eq_loop})) by using $T_{g}^{\pm}$ and $L_{g}^{\pm}$ in our 3D quantum double model.
 For simplicity, we say that an operator violates vertex terms or plaquette terms when this operator does not commute with them in the following discussion.

-We first consider the operators for particles. $T_{L}^{g}$ is defined as an operator that acts on an oriented string $L$.
-If the string $L$ can be obtained by connecting two shorter strings $L_1$ and $L_2$, we define the connecting rule of $T_{L=L_1\cup L_2}^{g}$ as
+We first consider operators for particles. $T_{L}^{g}$ is defined as an operator that acts on an oriented string $L$\footnote{In later discussion, we sometimes use two vertices $v_iv_j$ to denote an oriented string from $v_i$ to $v_j$.
+For example, the subscripts of $T$-operators present in Sec.~\ref{Sec.3.3} each contain two vertices, and such a subscript is to be understood as an oriented string.}.
+If the string $L$ can be obtained by connecting two shorter strings $L_1$ and $L_2$, we define the \textit{connecting rule} of $T_{L=L_1\cup L_2}^{g}$ as